 There are many aspects of good raiders.
-I think one part of being a good raider is to have a good game eye (I've also played other games like cs competitevely).
-I'm also doing my homework by analyzing s**tloads of logs to improve my gameplay.
+I think one part of being a good raider is to have a good game eye (I've also played other games like cs competitively).
+I'm also doing my homework by analyzing boat loads of logs to improve my gameplay.
 I also have a good reputation in the guild, which makes the raid leader trust me and give me important jobs on some encounters.
 And one of the most important things is that I'm always there if I'm needed.
 I organize my stuff so that I can play when it's needed (in some cases it means skipping school etc).
 So essentially I'm one of the core members because I'm skilled, I'm always there, people trust in me, and I prioritize my guild thriving over other stuff.

 What was your favorite moment in WoW?

 It's a really hard question.
 I think there are a couple - like Naxx 40 KT kill was awesome, Anub'arak 25hc kill was our first world first and I screamed, I cried, I smashed my table and I ended up drinking... but on a serious note I think I was MOST relieved when we killed rag 25hc, because I thought Method was just about to kill the boss.
 I can't really say which one of those is THE favorite moment - I guess they all are.